allora-network/allora-chain/test/invariant/README.md

         }
 ```

 In this example workers have _successfully_ registered 7 times, and unregistered 6 times.
-That means that at the time of this log, only one worker is currently registered
+That means that at the time of this log, only one worker is currently registered.